Oral Health Department

 WECHU Oral Health Services and Oral Health Month

-April is Oral Health Month.
-Oral health is a critical component of overall health and well-being.
-Oral Health month highlights the importance of good oral health practices and the role of dental professionals in improving community oral health.
+The month of April is Oral Health Month, an ideal time to promote the importance of good personal oral hygiene practices and the role that dental professionals play in maintaining and improving our community’s oral health.

 Ontario Seniors Dental Care Program (OSDCP)

 The Ontario Seniors Dental Care Program was put in place in 2019 at both the Windsor and Leamington clinic sites.
 Given the high demand for this free program, partnership agreements with community dental offices were created in 2022 to manage wait times.
 Through internal clinics and partnership, the WECHU oral health department supported 3,851 clinic visits across all clients enrolled in the OSDCP.
 This includes 283 “new patient” exams, for an average of 1.1 new patients added to our client roster every working day.
 New dentures have also been provided to 162 clients at the WECHU over the course of the year.